Current Kent State Students & Transient Coursework

 - Visit the Graduation Planning System's Majors & Degrees page and get your program Roadmap for your KSU major, minor or certificate to see how this course may count towards your program.

 - Meet with an academic advisor in your college and complete the form linked below.
 Fill in all bold areas of the form before meeting with your advisor.
+Information about transfer schools and course equivalencies can be found on our Transfer Credit Guide (including the school code).
 Make an advising appointment via your Student Tools tab in Flashline or by visiting the Kent State Advising link.

 Important Transfer Credit Information